Buying or selling a home in Oil City?

 Step 2 – Communicate with a real estate agent in Oil City

-That's where I come in.
+This is where I come in.

-We can arrange a time to get together so we can talk about your real estate needs and get an idea of your plans for the future.
+I'd be more than happy to plan a time to get together with you and communicate with you about your real estate needs and get an idea of your future plans.

-Step 3 – Begin your search
+Step 3 – Start your home search

-Step 4 – Comprehend the housing market
+Step 4 – Know the market

 Step 6 – Negotiate the deal